macOS keyboard shortcuts for Windows

 Mac OS X vs. Ubuntu: Commercial software

 As much as we may like free software, there is a lot of interesting commercial applications out there (be them free as in free beer or not).
 Given the origins and spirit of each OS, the amount of commercial applications available for them is vastly different.
 Let’s start with Ubuntu (strictly speaking, Linux).
 Although trends are slowly changing, the number of commercial programs that are addressed to Linux systems is really small.
+I’ve reasons to believe that this is because Linux, as a platform to provide such applications, is awful.
+We already saw an example of this in the software installation comparison because third-party applications have a hard path to distribute their software under the Linux world.
+We will see more examples about this soon in another post.

-October 7, 2006 · Tags: macos, ubuntu
+October 7, 2006 · Tags: <a href="/tags/macos">macos</a>, <a href="/tags/ubuntu">ubuntu</a>

 Continue reading (about 3 minutes)